grant-olson/grant-olson.github.io/_drafts/magloop.md

 The 8 foot loop ended up being slightly shorter because it was drooping more, and I went with more of a diamond shaped loop to avoid this.

-If you're trying to build your own antenna, rather than measuring out to these lengths,you should attach a PL239 adapter to one end of the coax, feet it through the supports and screw it in to one side of your base, and then mark off
+While building your own antenna, rather than measuring out to these lengths,you should attach a PL239 adapter to one end of the coax, feet it through the supports and screw it in to one side of your base, and then mark off